-Add rustic charm to your outdoor table with this DIY succulent centerpiece.
-Plus, get even more creative ideas and tips for sprucing up your outdoor space with plants and flowers.
+Create a succulent centerpiece with these step-by-step instructions.
+Add rustic charm to any outdoor party or wedding, plus get other creative ideas for decorating your outdoor space with plants and flowers.

 The Outdoor Extravaganza is finally here!
 I started this series 6 years ago as motivation to get our yard summer-ready.
 Now, I look forward to it each and every May.